Princess Diana From Beyond The Grave Supposedly Advised Meghan Markle To ‘Visit Her Dad’ According To Psychics

 — Mirror Royal (@MirrorRoyal) August 19, 2018

 The psychic twins became known after they prophesied 9/11.
-They also claim to have contact with Michael Jackson, and made some dire predictions for 2018.
+They also claim to have contact with Michael Jackson and made some dire predictions for 2018.
 From ISIS attacks in Europe to lone wolf and terror group attacks, the twins had some bad news, detailed the Daily Star.

 “Terror groups – and lone wolves inspired by them – will be focusing on markets, shopping centres, places of worship, schools, sporting events, hotels, concert venues and airports.
 Transport systems will be targeted as well.
 Airport and train plots are in progress in several major cities.”